 |musicÌ composeýy malÌce.||music composed by Mahler|

 |music-acc1 compose-acc-acc2 Mahler-acc-nom3a.|

 Indo-European genitives cover a wide array of meanings.
-We will meet some further ones in later units: for ‘a group of people’, see Grouping numerals in unit 7; for ‘day’s work’ see Distributive numerals in unit 8; for ‘the inside of the ship’ see Adverbials in unit 12; for ‘two weeks’ notice’ see Measuring in unit 12; for ‘a painting of the girl’ (as opposed to ‘a painting of the girl’s’) see ‘about’ and language related objects in unit 14.
+We will meet some further ones in later units: for ‘a group of people’, see Grouping numerals in unit 7; for ‘day’s work’ see Distributive numerals in unit 8; for ‘the inside of the ship’ see Adverbials in unit 12; for ‘two weeks’ notice’ see Measuring in unit 12; for ‘a painting of the child’ (as opposed to ‘a painting of the child’s’) see ‘about’ and language related objects in unit 14.

 Adjectives of possession